TomBastable/techdegree-project-1/README.md

 # TechDegree Project 1 (iOS) | Soccer Co Ordinator

-Grade attempted: Exceeding Expectations (Height sorting logic included)
+Grade attempted: Exceeds Expectations (Height sorting logic included)

+Grade Achieved on 2/3/2018: Exceeds Expectations

 Project Spec:
 The project has three major parts.
 For each part, choose ONLY from the tools we have covered in the courses so far.